JanSharp/VRCLockstep/notes.md

 Defining games states is done using an abstract class as a base class.
 Said abstract class will require you to implement a few methods and properties:

 - string GameStateInternalName { get; } // Must be a completely unique name for this game state.
 Use whatever you like, but I'd recommend `author-name.package-name` (or just some descriptive name of your system as the `package-name`.).
 (If you're making a package it's effectively the internal package name without the `com.` prefix.)
-- string GameStateDisplayName { get; } // A user readable and identifiable name of this system/game state.
+- string GameStateDisplayName { get; } // A user readable and identifiable name for this system/game state.
 - bool GameStateSupportsImportExport { get; } // When false, the isExport and isImport parameters will naturally never be true.
 - uint GameStateDataVersion { get; } // Current version used by SerializeState and DeserializeState.
 Can start at 0, but doesn't really matter.
 - uint GameStateLowestSupportedDataVersion { get; } // Lowest version of exported data DeserializeState is capable of importing.